Who Feels Love?

 Day 1 : Saturday 21st August

 0530 : I am ready.
 The bags are packed and hauled onto the Red Stallion.
 I am a bit nervous like I am before every long ride.
-But this time its gonna be 1000km+ adrenaline gushing ride through mountains and jungles and beaches.
+But this time its gonna be 1000km+ adrenaline gushing ride through mountains, jungles and beaches.
 I just cant wait to start.
-My mother is in the parking to bade goodbye to me.
+My mother is in the parking to wish me a happy journey.
 She is as usual cynic about why I am going for such a long ride again.
 I don’t have an option to kick start (it feels so good to kick start a bike) so have to push the start button to bring the RS to life.
 Start from my home at 0540 to meet the rest of fellow bikers at Chandni Chowk.
-When I reach there, I find only Faiz along with his yellow FS-S. Ayush comes after a few mins on his black Thunderbird.
+When I reach there, I find only Faiz along with his yellow FZ-S. Ayush comes after a few mins on his black Thunderbird.
 Sagar astride his black P150 is waiting for us near Sinhgad bypass.

 0545 : Rest of the team is going to be late so we three decide to start the journey and head towards Satara leniently so that others will catch up soon.
-Sagar start on his own too.
+Sagar starts on his own.

 0730 : We reach Satara without any break leisurely cruising on dear NH4.
 (NH4 has went on to acquire highly sentimental value among bikers in Pune.
 Such is the beauty of this road).
 Sagar joins us too.
 Come to know that Bharat is not gonna make it to the trip because of his tooth surgery and Royd will be catching us up on his Red Fazer very soon.
-Ankur and Arti join us too on the black CBZ.
+Ankur and Arti join us on his black CBZ.0800 : 5 bikes start from Satara.
+Hardly after 40 kms I notice Faiz’s rear tyre is low on air.
+We stop to check and find that the rear tyre is almost flat.
+Sagar goes ahead to find a puncture-wala.
+The guy says he will not be able to mend tubeless tyre.
+So its decided that Faiz will walk back some kms and mend the puncture in that village.
+Meanwhile Royd joins.
+Enthusiasm somewhat subsides because of this event but still we decide to move on.

-0900 : Faiz head back and we move on.
-Decide to stop at Sai International before Kolhapur for breakfast and reach there by 1000 something
+0900 : Faizs heads back and we move on.
+Decide to stop at Sai International before Kolhapur for breakfast and reach there by 1000 something.

 1300 : Reach Belgaum and rains start.
 They start as if there is no tomorrow.
 We keep on continuing but speeds drop a little.

-1415 : we are in between Dharwad and Hubli where we find a turn straightaway going to Yellapur by passing Hubli.
+1415 : We are in between Dharwad and Hubli where we find a turn straightaway going to Yellapur by passing Hubli.
 15 mins gone but Ankur fails to turn up.
 Ayush goes back and both the bikes re-appear after few mins.
 Ankur’s bike is not picking up speed.
 Try a lots of stuff.
 Also my bike shows low battery.
 I ignore it.
-A couple of good natured villagers come and help out by cleaning the spark plug.
+A couple of good hearted villagers come and help out by cleaning the spark plug.
 But still that doesn’t help.
-To worsen the matters, rain start again.
+To worsen the matters, rain starts again.
 We take a shelter under a bridge as Ankur shows the bike to a mechanic we find luckily.
 He is unable to help and tells us to go to Dharwad to mend it.
-After half an hour of rains, we start towards Dharwad towing ANkur’s bike (actually pushing it with our legs).
+After half an hour of rains, we start towards Dharwad towing Ankur’s bike (actually pushing it with our legs).
 I go ahead to find a mechanic.
 Luckily find one just 2-3 kms ahead.
 Tell him the problem.
 He goes back on his scooter and somehow manages to bring bike to his shop.
 When he opens spark plug, he smiles and just resets the distance between two point at head of spark plug and voila!!!
 The bike is up again.
 Then it strikes that we are hungry and have skipped lunch.
 So munch on bananas at the shop besides the mechanic.
 Now its my bike’s turn as it refuses to start.
-The mechanic suggest a shop 2 blocks ahead.
-I show the bike to him.
+The mechanic suggests a battery shop 2 blocks ahead.
 He says starter relay is gone and needs to be fetched from a Bajaj shop on other side of town.
-Royd takes the guy as we are new to the city and I sit at his shop (Yeah!!!
+Royd takes the guy as we are new to the city and I sit at his shop to man the counter (Yeah!!!
 This is what he requests me to..).
 After almost 25-30 mins, he turns up and fixes the new relay.
 The bike is working again.
 Look at watch and its 1730.
 Our plans to reach Jog Falls that day itself falter.
 We decide to target Sirsi.

 1730 : We start for Yellapur.
 The state highways are in a pretty bad shape and somehow we reach Yellapur and fuel up the tanks again.

 1845 : Catch the road to Sirsi.
-Now this road seems to be a single lane without street lamps and completely immersed in a jungle.
-We decide to make a formation.
+Now this road seems to be a single lane without street lamps and completely submersed in a jungle.
+We decide to ride in formation.
 1. Royd.
 2. Sagar.
 3. Ayush .
 4. Ankur .5.
 Me.
 The ride through jungle starts.
 Its pitch dark and nothing else except 4 sets of tail-lights before me and sinister night behind me.
 Some occasional vehicles pass by.
 Otherwise its just dark.
 After almost 60 kms, and more than an hour we reach Sirsi.
 Decide to take a halt and find a suitable hotel.
 Find it very soon.

 2030 : The owner says dinner will close by 2130, so quickly change and come for dinner only to find that the menu consists of Rice Plate and nothing else.
-We are grateful that food is there and pounce upon rice plate like anything.
+Being grateful that at least some food is there and we pounce upon rice plate like anything.
 After super heavy meal, just head to the rooms and crash on beds.
 Even before I hear something its already bright outside window.

 Day 2 : Sunday 22nd August